ankitanand200193/Graded-Project-on-Orchestration-and-Scaling/README.md

 Note : **<your-jenkins-url>** it should not include your pipeline name. **github-webhook** is constant component.

-8. Write the Jenkinsfile in the SCM and build the pipline.Enter the github url, main branch name, select the credentials.
+10. Write the Jenkinsfile in the SCM and build the pipline.Enter the github url, main branch name, select the credentials.
-9. Go to the github and make a commit to see the pipeline being triggered.
+11. Go to the github and make a commit to see the pipeline being triggered.

 ## Step 5 : Building infrastructure with Boto3

-Check-list before provisioning infrastructure:
+#### Check-list before provisioning infrastructure:

 1. VPC and subnets should be created in public and subnet should be allowed assigning IPs to the EC2.
 2. Security group should have port open : 3000(frontend), 3001(helloService), 3002(profileService), 22(SSH), 80(nginx & load balancer)
 3. Ensure route table should is attached to the internet gateway.
 4. Ensure target group health check path is / or /health.
 5. Create a ECR role so that the EC2 can access the ECR service
 6. Keep handy an AMI, key-pair and MONG_URL for the ease of provising the infrastructure.
+7. Create a destroy.py file also to turndown all the resources.

 #### Testing the infrastructure: